 While it is not required, it is highly recommended.
 If you are not sure how to prepare for a title loan read our guide.

 First, you will need to apply for a car title loan.
 During the application process you will need to provide vehicle information.
-For completely online title loans this include vehicle pictures.
+For completely online title loans this includes vehicle pictures.

 For simplicity, we break up the remaining car title loan requirements into three categories: